-The 2019 public lecture of the Centre for the Study of Global Ethics will be delivered by Professor Heather Widdows on the topic of Beauty, Bodies and Social Justice.
+The 2019 public lecture of the Centre for the Study of Global Ethics will be delivered by Professor Heather Widdows on the topic of My Body, My Self.

 This public lecture is a freestanding event related to the Fifth Annual Conference of the Centre for the Study of Global Ethics (30-31 May 2019, University of Birmingham) on Bodies and Embodiment.